Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Symmetry

 In what follows, when we say that a material has a time-reversal symmetry, we mean that the time-reversal symmetry is contained in the point group of the material.
 Therefore, we allow for the possibility that in some materials (for example, some anti-ferromagnets) the actual space group symmetry element consists of time-reversal symmetry followed by a fractional translation of the lattice.

 Under these assumptions, we now perform the symmetry analysis of the phonon angular momentum in a material.
-Inversion symmetry ($\cal{P}$) of the crystal transforms a phonon with angular momentum $\bm{l}$ and linear momentum $\bm{q}$ into a phonon with the same angular momentum but opposite linear momentum,
+Inversion operation ($\cal{P}$) of the crystal transforms a phonon (at a generic non-symmetric point) with angular momentum $\bm{l}$ and linear momentum $\bm{q}$ into a phonon with the same angular momentum but opposite linear momentum,